joostkremers/pandoc-mode/docs/index.md

 file exists for the file being loaded and reads its settings if it finds one.

-## OS X
+## macOS

 `pandoc-mode` expects that the `pandoc` binary can be found in your system’s `$PATH` and that the contents of `$PATH` is available to Emacs.
-Especially on OS X, this may not always be the case.
+Especially on macOS, this may not always be the case.
 To remedy this, you can set the user option `pandoc-binary` to the full path of `pandoc` on your system.
 A more elegant solution is to install the [exec-path-from-shell](https://github.com/purcell/exec-path-from-shell) package.
 This package makes sure that the contents of your system’s `$PATH` variable is visible to Emacs, allowing Emacs to find `pandoc`.

 # Usage

-`pandoc-mode` uses the [hydra](https://github.com/abo-abo/hydra) package to create a keyboard-driven menu interface to all options and settings.
+`pandoc-mode` uses the transient package to create a keyboard-driven menu interface to all options and settings.
 The main menu is called by pressing `C-c /`.
-After that, everything should be self-explanatory.
+After that, everything is mostly self-explanatory.
 From the main menu, you can run `pandoc` on the buffer, view the output buffer and the current settings, set the input and output formats, and you can go to the options menu.

 Note that if the menu bar is active, `pandoc-mode` also provides a menu in the menu bar.
-It has the same structure as the hydra menu and it has the advantage that options that do not apply to the current file (due to its input or output format), are generally greyed out.
-On the other hand, the hydra menu shows the value of the options and allows you to change more than one option without having to keep reopening the menu.
-The menu bar menu disappears when you select an option, the hydra menu (generally) does not.
+It has the same structure as the transient menu and it has the advantage that options that do not apply to the current file (due to its input or output format), are generally greyed out.
+On the other hand, the transient menu shows the value of the options and allows you to change more than one option without having to keep reopening the menu.
+The menu bar menu disappears when you select an option, the transient menu (generally) does not.
 Instead, it can be dismissed with `q`.
-Below, I talk about the hydra menu specifically, but most of what is said applies to the menu bar menu as well.
+Below, I talk about the transient menu specifically, but most of what is said applies to the menu bar menu as well.

 In the options menu, you can set options for running `pandoc` on your input file.
 All Pandoc options can be set from the menu (except for one